Where Ya At

 "Where Ya At" is a song by American rapper Future featuring Canadian rapper Drake.
-Produced by Metro Boomin, it was released on July 17, 2015, as the second single from his third studio album, DS2 (2015).
+Written by the artists alongside producer Metro Boomin, it was released on July 16, 2015, as the second single from Future's third studio album, DS2 (2015).
+Musically, it is a trap song where both rappers question the loyalty of their friends and recount their career beginnings.